Welcome to Brother Film Co (“we”, ”us”, ”our” or “the Company”). We are a production company that makes films, composes music and flies drones.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.

-We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
+We may use your Identity, Contact, Technical and Usage Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which services and offers may be relevant for you (we call this marketing).

-We will never share your personal data with any company outside of our company for marketing purposes.
+We will never share your personal data with any company outside of our company for marketing purposes without your express opt-in consent.

-You can ask us to stop sending you marketing messages at any time by Contacting us at any time.
+You can ask us to stop sending you marketing messages at any time by following the unsubscribe links in any marketing message sent to you, or by contacting us at [email protected].

-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of your submitting a job application with us or our providing our services to you.
+Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of providing our Services to you.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.